mslinn/testPublishLib/README.md

 Sample library for testing sbt publishing.
-Companion app is [testPublishApp](https://github.com/mslinn/testPublishApp)
+Companion app is [testPublishApp](https://github.com/mslinn/testPublishApp) Read my [blog posting](http://mikeslinn.blogspot.com/2013/07/publishing-maven-artifacts-to-aws-s3.html) on how to use this project.

 1. This project is configured to publish to the local ivy repo at `~/.ivy2/local`.
 2. Create directory on a web server or an AWS S3 bucket to hold the published files.